CHANELLE ADAMS

 In the summer of 2022, I followed the history of the camphor tree across four continents to write the essay “The Trail of the Camphor” published by Adi Magazine.
 And wrote essay “This is the Deal” on the ways we drag plants through the drama of human history for e-flux.

-Legend has it, Camphor trees (C. camphora) – indigenous to Asia – were part of Cecil John Rhodes' plan to plant trees from all over the British Empire at at the garden.
+Legend has it, Camphor trees (C. camphora) – native to Asia – were part of Cecil John Rhodes' plan to plant trees from all over the British Empire at at the garden.
 The Camphor Avenue is haunted by continuums of violence resulting from Rhodes’s activities in Southern Africa, which connect to other stories of colonialism buried in the botanical garden’s soil.
 Yet there’s more to camphor trees than Rhodes, or his legacy, can reveal.
 In many places, including Madagascar, C. camphora trees and their oils have been used as a potent medicine for a long time.
 Taking these other epistemologies and ontologies into consideration, we revisit questions of colonialism, power, and liberation.

 "In telling the autobiography of the trees, Adams hints at the hands that have historically been conscripted into caring for them.
 I begin to realise that this tour might not be about an external encounter with a ghost, but a subtle manoeuvring of our grief back into our own bodies.
-Adams soothes, “Haunt is just a desire for recognition.” - Review by Art Throb
+Adams soothes, “Haunt is just a desire for recognition.” - As reviewed by Art Throb

 I gave a virtual talk at La Loge's "Constellations for the Future: Stories on Ecology, Kinship and Sciences."
 How might thinking with plant medicine, colonial science archives, and the Malagasy independence movement generate a sense of possibility for the future?